 Benefits to members of the co-operative

 1. Ability to provide ongoing support

 Supervisors develop strong relationships with the worker members and are able to provide support beyond a typical employment relationship.
+Members benefit from a monthly lunch where new members are welcomed and fun educational activities teach members about different cooperative principles.
 NCEC is also able to assist CLA to better understand any challenges the worker members may be facing and in turn support more targeted and timely provision of services for the individuals.

 2. Flexibility to change work tasks and time requirements